fboundy/ha_solis_overview/README.md

 ![S2](https://www.solartradesales.co.uk/Cache/Images/Solis-Data-Logging-Stick-WL-4-Pin-03-500x500.jpg)

 Less common but available to purchase in the UK.
 This has WiFi and wired LAN.
-With it you can:
+With it, you can:

 - Connect to SolisCloud (data at 5-minute intervals)
 - Control the inverter via SolisClud remote control (https://solis-service.solisinverters.com/en/support/solutions/articles/44002373796-inverter-remote-control-application)
-- Connect to Home Assistant using the read-only API integration at 5 5-minute refresh: (https://github.com/hultenvp/solis-sensor)
+- Connect to Home Assistant using the read-only API integration at a 5-minute refresh: (https://github.com/hultenvp/solis-sensor)
 - Connect directly to Home Assistant using the core Modbus TCP integration (https://github.com/fboundy/ha_solis_modbus) over TCP port 502
 - Connect directly to Home Assistant using the SolaX Modbus TCP integration (https://github.com/wills106/homeassistant-solax-modbus) over TCP port 502

-if you connect directly to the inverter from Home Assistant you will lose SolisCloud connectivity unless you go use additional hardware such as this approach: https://github.com/alienatedsec/solis-ha-modbus-cloud
+if you connect directly to the inverter from Home Assistant you will lose SolisCloud connectivity unless you use additional hardware such as this approach: https://github.com/alienatedsec/solis-ha-modbus-cloud

 <h2>Legacy Data Loggers</h3>
 These are no longer being sold or supported by Solis: